-Our safari trip to North Seymour Island and Las Bachas on Santa Cruz start in the morning after breakfast with a drive to Canal Itabaca, where you board a boat for a 45-minute journey over water to the Seymour’s shores.
+A safari trip to North Seymour Island and Las Bachas on Santa Cruz starts in the morning after breakfast with a drive to Canal Itabaca, where you board a boat for a 45-minute journey over water to the Seymour’s shores.
 Depending on the time of the year, North Seymour plays host to blue-footed booby and frigate mating colonies.
 Land iguanas also frequent the area, seen along the 2-mile trail that circumvents the island.
 The trail is relatively flat due to the way that the island was formed; pushed up from the sea bed by lava eruptions.
 On the way inland, nests of blue-footed boobies skirt the trail, and Galapagos mockingbirds and yellow warblers are often spotted before flying off for higher ground.
 As you draw near to the frigate colony, the remarkable birds take over the landscape, appearing around every bend.
 Males inflate their red, basketball-sized pouch to attract mates, an awe-inspiring sight that is as stunning as it is beautiful.
 Mosquera islet in the channel between Baltra and North Seymour is another fun sight to explore on the island.
 The flat, rocky section of land in the water plys a host to a large sea lion colony, full of activity and a natural sanctuary worth seeing.
 It's a go to spot in search of pups, bulls and females in different stages of growth.

 Back on-board the yacht, lunch is served as the day continues to Las Bachas Beach, on the northern coast of Santa Cruz.
 The white sand hideaway is a welcoming sight for those who want to stroll along the coast, snorkel, or swim.
 The coralline beach is a nesting grounds for sea turtles at night, and caution is needed to avoid the protected areas.
 After drying off and a final walk around the beach and nearby lagoons, the boat sets sail back to camp; where sunset refreshments and a gourmet dinner await.
 How to Get There After a short drive from the camp to Canal Itabaca, the trip over the water takes 45-minutes, each way.
 This is a full day’s trip, expect to be back at the camp to enjoy the sunset.